-- Weather - The climate in Pattaya is tropical, with mostly high temperatures and abundance of humidity throughout the year.
+- Weather - The climate in Pattaya is tropical, with mostly high temperatures and an abundance of humidity throughout the year.
 The best time to visit this city is between November and February.

 - Airports - U-Tapao International Airport is a joint civil-military public airport serving two Thai cities: Rayong and Pattaya.
 It is located in Ban Chang District of Rayong Province.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Pattaya, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Pattaya, since it covers not only the costs of medical problems but also theft and loss of valuables.